preiter93/wireman/README.md

 ## Features

-#### Keep a request history
+#### Maintain a Request Log

-You can now save your last request (S).
-And you can browse the history of all saved requests (H), including the default template.
+You now have the option to preserve your most recent request (S) and access a history of all saved requests (H), including the default template.
+This feature eliminates the need to ponder over the contents of your request.
-This way you never have to think again about what goes into this request and whether you really need that parameter over there.

-#### Yank as `grpcurl` request
+#### Copy as grpcurl

-stellaRPC supports copying the request data as a `grpcurl` command.
-This makes collaborating with peers a breeze :)
-Just go to the request page and type `ctrl+y`.
+stellaRPC offers the ability to copy the request data as a grpcurl command, streamlining collaboration with your peers.
+Simply navigate to the request page and press Ctrl+Y.

-### Roadmap
+## Roadmap

 - [x] List Services & Methods
 - [x] Request can be edited